bempp/kifmm/paper/paper.md

 ## API

 Our Rust APIs are simple, with the requirement for no temporary metadata files [@wang2021exafmm], or setup of ancillary data structures such as hierarchical trees [@Malhotra2015], required by the user.
 FMMs are simply parameterised using the builder pattern, with operator chaining to modulate the type of the runtime object.
 At its simplest, a user only specifies buffers associated with source and target particle coordinates, and associated source densities.
-Trait interfaces implemented for FMM objects allows users to access the associated objects such as PDE kernels and data such as multipole expansions.
+Trait interfaces implemented for FMM objects allows users to access the associated objects such as kernels and data such as multipole expansions.

 ```rust
 use rand::{thread_rng, Rng};